The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Introduction

 When $C$ is a supersingular curve of genus 2 and both $E$ and $F$ are supersingular elliptic curves in characteristic 2, the method as above can not be applicable to these cases.
 It would be interesting to study supersingular case in more detail.

 Note that a complex $K3$ surface $X$ with the same N\'eron--Severi lattice as in Table \ref{table1} is not a Kummer surface.
 However the method in this paper works well in these cases, too.
 Thus the same result holds for these $K3$ surfaces.
-We will discuss the general case $\NS(X)\cong U\oplus E_8\oplus D_4\oplus A_3$.

-Finally we also present a similar problem for a generalized Kummer surface $KKm(E)$, that is, the quotient of the self-product of an elliptic curve $E$ in characteristic 3 by an automorphism of order 3 introduced by Katsura \cite{Ka2}.
+The last case $\NS(X)\cong U\oplus E_8\oplus E_8$ is well known and studied in many literature under the name {\it Shioda-Inose} $K3$ surfaces.
+The first and second cases are realized by quartic surfaces with the same singularities $4D_4, 2D_8$ and with the same number ($= 4, 2$) of tropes over $\bbC$, respectively (see \S \ref{sec7}, \ref{Qw2D8}).
+In the case of $2D_8$, we give an explicit equation of a 3-dimensional family of quartic surfaces both in characteristic 0 and 2, which looks new (see the equations \eqref{lift of Duquesne 2} and \eqref{Gen'dDuquesne}).
+In the case of characteristic 2, it contains Duquesne's Kummer quartic surfaces with $p$-rank 1 in subsection \ref{Qw2D8-2}.
+The third case is realized by the $K3$ cover of an Enriques surface studied by Barth-Peters~\cite{BP} (see \S \ref{DQ4D4}).
+The fourth case $\NS(X)\cong U\oplus E_8\oplus D_9$ is a special case of the third and also known as a {\it mirror quartic} (see \S \ref{Q6A3}).

 The main method to calculate the automorphism group in characteristic 2 is the same as that over the complex numbers.
 However, in this paper, we use Curtis's MOG (mirace octad generator) to compute the polyhedron $\calC(X)$ (\S \ref{Leech}).
-Also we give a unified way to describe a generator of automorphism group $\Aut(X)$ which might be applicable to other cases: for the vector $\delta$ with norm not equal to $-2$ defining an each face of $\calC(X)$, we need to find an involution of $X$ working like as the reflection associated with $\delta$.
-To do this, we will find a suitable elliptic pencil with a section whose inversion automorphism is the desired one (Lemma \ref{inversion-Lemma}).
+Also we employ a unified way to describe a set of generators of automorphism group $\Aut(X)$ which might be applicable to other cases: for the vector $\delta$ with norm not equal to $-2$ defining a face of $\calC(X)$, we need to find an involution of $X$ sending $\delta$ to $-\delta$.
+To do this, we will find a suitable elliptic pencil with a section whose inversion automorphism is the desired one (\S\ref{Mordell}).
+This method was used in Ujikawa \cite{Ujikawa}.